atoomic/Char-Replace/README.md

 ## $map = identity\_map()

-This is a convenient helper to initializee an ASCII mapping.
+This is a convenient helper to initialize an ASCII mapping.
 It returns an Array Ref, where every character will map to itself by default.

 You can then adjust one or several characters.